Manchester United Championship Soccer

-Manchester United Championship Soccer is a 1995 soccer video game for the Super NES.
+Manchester United Championship Soccer is a 1995 soccer video game developed by Krisalis Software and published by Ocean Software for the Super NES.
 The game was released in Germany under the title Lothar Matthäus Super Soccer.
 A Sega Mega Drive version was planned but never released.

 Gameplay

 The game was released at the time when Manchester United was starting to dominate the English football scene.
 All the teams from the 1994–95 FA Premier League are represented.
 All-star teams and various European clubs that participated in the European competitions from the 1994/95 season are also included.
 During the gameplay the player can choose two type of views: top down and isometric view of the pitch.